prof-rossetti/georgetown-opim-243-201901/notes/python/python-cli.md

 ![a screenshot of using the python console to perform a simple calculation (2+2 = 4)](/img/notes/python/python-console.png)

-### Scripts
+### Executing Scripts

-You can alternatively write Python scripts and execute them from the command-line.
+You can alternatively use the `python` utility to execute pre-written Python programs.
 To test this out, create a new project directory called "my-first-project" with a new file called `my_script.py`, and use your text editor to place inside the following contents:

 ```py